AxisPhilly/make-philly/README.md

     $ make all

-If you only want the GeoJSON of the [Azavea](http://www.azavea.com) neighborhood [data](https://github.com/azavea/geo-data/tree/master/Neighborhoods_Philadelphia), for example, you can execute that task, and all of its dependent tasks:
+If you only want the GeoJSON of the [Azavea](http://www.azavea.com) neighborhood [data](https://github.com/azavea/geo-data/tree/master/Neighborhoods_Philadelphia), for example, you can execute that task, and all of its dependent tasks by providing the filename (or ouput) of the specific task:

     $ make neighborhoods.json

+Take a look at the Makefiles to see what those files names are.

-Data that is projected in [EPSG:2272](http://spatialreference.org/ref/epsg/2272/) is reprojected in [EPSG:4326](http://spatialreference.org/ref/epsg/4326/) for easy web-map compatiability.
-You can change which projection the data is reprojected in, or remove the reprojection step by editing or removing the `-t_srs` flag of steps that use `ogr2ogr`.
+Data that is projected in [EPSG:2272](http://spatialreference.org/ref/epsg/2272/) is reprojected in [EPSG:4326](http://spatialreference.org/ref/epsg/4326/) for easy web map compatiability.
+You can change which projection the data is reprojected to, or remove the reprojection step entirely, by editing or removing the `-t_srs` flag of steps that use `ogr2ogr`.

 ### Testing